China has always been known to be very secretive country because it does not allow its people the freedom of information.

 Many people actually loved the article because it is real and unbiased, NOT controlled by the Chinese government.

-However the government didn’t like this because the incident was clearly a bad image for the country and its politicians so therefore they decided to ban Wikipedia.
+However the government didn’t like that article one bit because the incident was clearly a bad image for the country and its politicians so that moment onwards, they decided to ban Wikipedia.

 The whole country was in anger because everyone knows Wikipedia is innocent and is clear of any government hands.